AdamCraven/AdamCraven.github.io/_posts/2015-07-27-increasing-performance-on-large-angular-apps.markdown

 ## Root scope digests aren't always desirable

 When building larger apps, code is separated into [modules](/a-better-module-structure-for-angular/).
-When changes occur inside a module that have no side effects on other modules on the same page, this is when a full digest isn't needed.
+When changes occur inside a module that have no side effects on other modules on the same page, a full digest isn't needed.
+For example when an item on the page is updating 5 times a second, but the rest of the app is staying the same, there is no need to refresh everything.
+Doing so would slow the UI down.

-When a module does effect another, it is better to trigger updates via explicit [APIs](/a-better-module-structure-for-angular/#api) between modules, or failing that the default root scope digest mechanism can be used.
+When a module does effect another, it is better to trigger updates via explicit [APIs](/a-better-module-structure-for-angular/#api) between modules.
+The default root scope digest mechanism can also be used, but it can become problematic in large apps.

 ## Problematic digests